Index measuring how 'random' the alignment strand has become.

 Details

-For each feature of the target genome, the total length of its alignments on the plus strand is subtracted from the total length of its alignments on the minus strand.
-The sign of this number is removed because there is no guarantee that homologous chromosomes are sequenced in the same direction in different assemblies.
-To make features comparable, this number is then normalised by total number of aligned bases.
-Then, the computed numbers for all the target's features are averaged with a weighted mean, where the weight is the total number of aligned bases of that feature.
+For each feature in the target genome, the total length of alignments on the plus strand is subtracted from that on the minus strand, and the absolute value is taken (because there is no guarantee that homologous chromosomes are sequenced in the same direction in different assemblies).
+This value is normalized by the total number of aligned bases.
+A weighted mean is then computed across all features, using each feature’s total aligned bases as its weight.
 Thus, a number close to 1 is expected for closely related genomes.

 Note